mmistakes/minimal-mistakes/_drafts/project-loom.md

 }
 ```

-Before running the `workingHardRoutine()` function, we set properly the three system properties:
+Before running the `workingHardRoutine()` function, we correctly set the three system properties:

 ```
 -Djdk.virtualThreadScheduler.parallelism=1